-It is not stroller-friendly, bring baby carriers, even for toddlers.
+The Ladder of Kotor hike is not stroller-friendly, so bring baby carriers, even for toddlers.
 An ambitious toddler may want to hike part of it, but it’s easier to carry them.
 The trail is rocky switchbacks all the way up, wear supportive shoes with good grip.

-Amazing views will wow you early on, so there’s no need to go all the way up if you don’t want to.
-Rocks, mountain goats, boats, and the fort are the highlights for little ones.
+Amazing views of Montenegro will wow you early on, so there’s no need to go all the way up if you don’t want to.
+Rocks, mountain goats, boats, and the fort are the highlights for your kids.
 Shade on the trail is very minimal.
-The entire trail is about 4 miles (6.4 km) one way.
+The entire hiking trail is about 4 miles (6.4 km) one way.

 About a third of the way up, you’ll come to a house that sells water and beer.
 You can then return the same way you came, continue further up or cut across toward the fortress and come back down the steeper route (with some stairs) directly into the city walls.

 Submitted by Celine and Dan of Family Can Travel

 The Tisa Walls in the Bohemian Switzerland area of the Czech Republic is a fun and scenic place for a toddler hike.
 The Tisa Walls are found in the town of Tisa and are a series of rock formations.
 There are two different loop trails that you can hike with your kids here.
 If you plan on doing both loops, bring a toddler carrier for when your little one gets tired.